cressidagp/cressidagp/README.md

 ### Hi 👋, I’m @cressidagp

-- 👀 I’m interested GM and AS.
+- 👀 I’m interested GM and AS
 - 🌱 I’m currently learning C++
 - 📫 How to reach me cressidagp@gmail.com
+- 😄 Pronouns: He with no life

 <!---